Dashron/Roads/README.md

 # The Roads.js isomophic web framework

 Roads is a web framework built on Generators.
-It's similar to Koa.js, but can be used both in the browser, and on the server.
+It's similar to Koa.js, but can be used both in the browser and on the server.

 # Why should I use Roads?